How to text an avoidant (What works)

 4. Texting back

-Avoidants tend to be slow in texting back except when they’re interested.
-When their guard is down, and they experience safety in a relationship, they’ll text back more often and quickly.
+Avoidants tend to be slow to respond to texts, except when they’re interested.
+When their guard is down and they experience safety in a relationship, they’ll text back more often and quickly.

-If they don’t text you back, don’t immediately take it as a sign they’re uninterested.
+If they don’t text you back, don’t immediately assume they’re uninterested.
 They may be analyzing you.
-Reach out more so that they can open up more.
-In time, if they keep avoiding texting you and don’t open up too much, that shows disinterest.
+Reach out more so they can open up.
+Over time, if they keep avoiding you and don’t open up at all, that shows disinterest.
+What I’m saying is that they like to be passive participants in a relationship, hoping you’ll do the emotional work for both of you.

 5. Stress

-All the points mentioned above for avoidants above apply.
-In addition, you need to keep in mind a few more things when specifically texting a fearful avoidant:
+Besides the points mentioned above for avoidants in general, you have to keep certain things in mind when texting FAs specifically.

 1. Texting a lot

-If a fearful avoidant engages in a lot of texting, they’re probably more anxious than they’re avoidant.
-In this case, their behavior is similar to that of the person with an anxious-preoccupied attachment style.
+If an FA engages in a lot of texting, they’re probably more anxious than they are avoidant.
+In this case, their behavior is similar to that of the person with an anxious-preoccupied attachment style- the all-day texters whose connection needs are extreme.

 You need to be on your toes with them and respond as much as possible.
 If you can’t keep up, let them know so they can dial down their texting and meet you in the middle.